ItoHiromu/Eusoc-Sim/README.md

   $ Java Main
   ```
 ### Output files
- After run simulation, we get 8 csv files as below,
+ After simulation run, we get 8 csv files as below,
  1. All_data.csv
  All data on yearly colony status.
  2. Generation_dynamics.csv